-St. Paul’s Lutheran Church will host a community blood drive with the American Red Cross on Wednesday, June 12, 2019 from 1:00-600 p.m.
-Need is currently at a critical level due to many recent disasters.
+St. Paul’s Lutheran Church will host a community blood drive with the American Red Cross on Wednesday, August 2, 2020 from 1:00-600 p.m.

 Blood is a perishable product that can only come from volunteer blood donors.
 With someone in the U.S. needing blood every two seconds, blood products must be constantly replenished, according to the Red Cross.
 Blood is routinely transfused to patients with cancer and other diseases, premature babies, organ transplant recipients and trauma victims, according to the Red Cross.